MemDawg26/Programs/README.md

 So we know that we have 25 emails total.
 Thus we have probabilities P(0) = 15/25 = 0.6 and P(1) =
 10/25 = 0.40.
 While this is not the best real-life example, let's say you receive an email that only contains "money link".
-You now need to determine wether this email is spam or ham.
+You now need to determine whether this email is spam or ham.
 To do so, lets first calculate the overall probabilities for the different classifications:

 P(1|email) = P(1) * P(money|1) * P(link|1) = 0.4 * 0.7 * 0.8 = 0.224